ImyvmCircle/WorldGeo-CommuntiyAddon/README.md

 From the administration standpoint, a community is endowed with various capabilities, ranging from managing its members to regulating its region.

+By now, a community can be renamed via modifications operated by owners or admins, provided that they are unique around the server world and are not blank.
+Later on, more community identifiers will be supported for alteration.
+And permissions to modify them may be granted or revoked to admins or councilors as well, depending on the preferences of the owner.

+Members are players who joined the community member list as the owners, admins or regular members.
+To acquire membership of a community, players must have not joined any other community with the identical type of the target community, and the way they join still depends on the community citizenship policies defined by the community itself.
+Communities have a few options for citizenship policies, including open enrollment, invitation only, application with approval by owner/admins/council.
+Members may be expelled from the community by owner/admins/council, yet they can also voluntarily withdraw from it at any time, unless they are owners.

+The region of a community is designated at the time when the community launches, and is deemed as its territory.
+A region is composed of multiple scopes that can be configured with different settings.
+Intertwined with its region,
+a community is entitled to expand or shrink its territory by adjusting the scopes of its region or adding/removing scopes, to modify the settings of scopes, or even to sell/buy scopes with other communities(if both parties agree and the trade will not result in regions without scopes), but not to delete or unbind its region.

+By definition, the assets and advancements of a community should be introduced as a part of this section as well.
+Owing to complexity, however, their characteristics will be detailed independently in their own sections below.

+#### Advancement

+To develop a sense of community and diversity, an advancement system is implemented guiding communities to achieve various milestones, along with indexes helping to construct advancement items in detail.

+#### Asset

+#### Announcement

 ## Acknowledgements

 Were it not for the support of IMYVM fellows and players, this project would not have been possible.